DSAIL Language Guide

 };

-• This assertion will be satisfied if landlordMentionedPreferNoSection8 and landlordMentionedAvertisingNoSection8 are both False or unbound, as assertions will seek the presence of a possible solution whenever unbound variables are involved.
-Intuitively, satsification is the default and programs should be "oriented" based on this intuition.
+landlordMentionedPreferNoSection8andlandlordMentionedAdvertisingNoSection8are both False or unbound, as assertions will seek the presence of a possible solution whenever unbound variables are involved.
+Intuitively, satisfaction is the default and programs should be "oriented" based on this intuition.